 Contact Our Law Firm Today

 If you are a woman who has suffered permanent hair loss as a result of taking Taxotere for breast cancer treatment, you may have a claim against Sanofi-Aventis.
-To learn more about your options, contact the law offices of Napoli Shkolnik PLLC today for a free consultation.
+To learn more about your options for filing a taxotere lawsuit, contact the law offices of Napoli Shkolnik PLLC today for a free consultation.